 Risks of Cytomegalovirus

 The infection due to CMV is usually mild and does not show any specific symptoms.
 Unless the person’s immune system gets compromised, the infection does not pose any major health threats.
-Even with congenital CMV, the majority of babies (about 80%) do not show any signs and also do not develop any complications in future.
-However, in the rest 20% severe problems may be seen such as:
+Even with congenital CMV, most babies (about 80%) do not show any signs and also do not develop any complications in the future.
+However, in the rest, 20%, severe problems may be seen, such as:

 - Premature birth

 - Lower birth weight